Mary L. Halbleib

 I am a Professor of Practice in the Crop and Soil Science Department in the College of Agricultural Science at Oregon State University.
 My work focuses on bringing evidence-based teaching and learning practices into the everyday work of extension professionals and others who teach in agricultural and natural resource systems.
 Through leading educational projects, I have seen the power of collaboration to spark new insights and deepen connections with farmers, ranchers, and community members.

-Through my work, I aim to shift the mindset that learning and teaching innovation happen alone.
-Instead, I want to build a culture of engagement—one where we co-create effective approaches that support sustainable practices and nurture human well-being.
+Through my work, I aim to shift the mindset that learning and teaching innovation occur in isolation.
+Instead, I want to build a culture of connection—one where we co-create effective approaches that support sustainable practices and nurture human well-being.

 Areas of Focus

-• Climate Stress and Grief: I serve as a co-PI on Climate Stress and Grief: Building Resilience in Farmers and Ranchers Initiative, which offers programming for producers and train-the-trainer courses for educators.
-Building on this foundation, a transdisciplinary team is expanding the program to include fishers, foresters, and conservationists, recognizing the shared challenges to livelihoods and identity across natural resource sectors.
-This team is also crafting a research agenda to deepen understanding of the role of emotional processing of climate-related distress in contributing to resilience adaptation on farms and ranches.
+• Climate Stress and Grief: I serve as a co-PI on Climate Stress and Grief: Building Resilience in Farmers and Ranchers Project, which offers interventions for producers and train-the-trainer courses for educators.
+Building on this foundation, a transdisciplinary team is expanding the project to include fishers, foresters, and conservationists, recognizing the shared challenges to livelihoods and identity across natural resource sectors.
+This team has developed a process model to deepen understanding of how emotional processing of climate-related distress contributes to resilience adaptation on farms and ranches.
+In May 2026, our work was recognized in the 2026 State of Inclusive Excellence at Oregon State University.

 • Professional Development: I provide capacity-building programs to help educators deepen their understanding of the science of learning and develop skills in instructional design and learner-centered teaching.
 I support and advocate for co-creating programming in which producers serve as educators, ensuring that lived experience and knowledge are included and inform program design.

 • Extension Teaching Network: I lead monthly Zoom meetings to provide a venue for sharing teaching and learning insights, wrestling with challenges, and demonstrating new tools that enhance engagement.
-Contact me to get added to the group.
+Contact me to get added to our amazing group!

 Publications and Resources